 Ragnarök Online review

-Posted : 15 years, 11 months ago on 23 November 2008 11:20 (A review of Ragnarök Online)Ragnarok Online (RO) is a persistent world based on the manga works of Myung-Jin Lee.
+Posted : 16 years ago on 23 November 2008 11:20 (A review of Ragnarök Online)Ragnarok Online (RO) is a persistent world based on the manga works of Myung-Jin Lee.
 The game has seen huge popularity in its native Korea as well as other neighboring countries such as Japan and the Philippines.
 Gravity has advertised aggressively and many Westerners have come to play on the international server.

 Ragnarok Online is a MMORPG by any definition, but those familiar with the EverQuest/Ultima Online/Dark Age of Camelot paradigm that has proved so popular in the US and Europe may find themselves in unfamiliar territory.
 RO is more about combat and speed than detail.
 This is evident in the character generation phase.
 The new player is limited strictly to altering stats and choosing hairstyle when building an avatar.
 Sex is chosen upon account creation.
 If a new player is a female and she lists her sex as F when she registers, her account will be limited strictly to female avatars.
 The same goes for men.
 The logic behind this seems fuzzy.
 Gravity's website says, "Because users play character (sic) based off their gender, community involvement becomes livelier with a willingness to participate," but that is certainly up for debate.
 In a roleplaying environment, it is common for women to play as male characters and for men to play women.
 Veteran MMORPGers know that the cute wood elf wiggling her behind through the forest may actually be 6'3", 225 lbs, and in need of a shave.
 At least restricting the players to one sex keeps them honest, but it limits the roleplaying opportunities of the game.